-I was born in the beautiful city of Guadalajara, Mexico.
-I was raised in a very Catholic, and active in the Charismatic Renewal, family.
-From my earliest years I was taught how to pray, and to love Jesus and Mary.
-I had a really blessed childhood.
-I was a very happy child.
+I had a really blessed childhood I was a very happy child.
 I had the perfect dad, and the most loving mom I could ever ask for.
-In Mexico the extended family would always come together, the cousins, uncles, and all, would come together on Saturdays for family time.
-However, as a young boy I was not aware of the economic struggles my parents were going through and when the news of our family moving to the U.S. came out, I was not very happy.
-It was as if God had purposely decided to take me away from my beloved family, friends, and school in order to throw me into a place I didn’t want to go, a place completely foreign to me (foreign culture, foreign language).
+In Mexico the extended family was always together, the cousins, uncles, all, would come together on Saturdays or Sundays for family time.
+However, as I young boy I was not aware of the economic struggles my parents were going through, and when the news of our family moving to the U.S. came out, I was not very happy.
+It was as if God had purposely decided to take me away from my beloved family, friends and school in order to throw me into a place I didn’t want to go, a place completely foreign to me (foreign culture, foreign language).

-I was 12 years old when I moved to Conroe, Texas.
+I was around 12 when I arrived to Conroe, Texas, USA.
 It took me some years to adapt to the new lifestyle that came to my life.
-I was never really happy until I had my first encounter with the Lord, who opened my eyes tat the age of 16 and led me into understanding my life better.
+I was never really happy until I had my first encounter with the Lord, who opened my eyes at the age of 16 and led me into understanding my life better.
 I began healing and growing as a person.
 It was at this age that I had my first retreat.
 However, I never joined a community to grow in Christ, and consequently my faith was cooled down.
-When I started going to college, greater temptation came into my life, which I slowly fell into.
+When I started going to college a greater temptation came to my life I slowly fell into it.
 I began a life of college partying, and even doubting everything I had once believed.
 However, I discovered that I was feeling really empty inside and that nothing could fill me up.

-One day, at the age of 19, at a powerful charismatic prayer meeting at my parish, I was healed from various diseases, sports injuries, and also from a deep depression.
-After I decided to give my life completely to Jesus, I told Him I wanted to be His disciple and preach who He is to the world.
+One day at a powerful charismatic prayer meeting at my parish I was healed from various diseases, sport injuries, and also from depression.
+After I decided to give my life to Jesus, I told him I wanted to be his disciple and gave him full permission to do what he pleases in me.
 It was incredible.
-I literally felt a warm hand touch my back during the prayer, and so I turned around to see if there was anyone behind me and when I discovered that there wasn’t anyone there I collapsed on my knees and cried out to the Lord, knowing it was He who was touching me.
+I literally felt a warm hand touch my back during the prayer, and so I turned around to see if there was anyone behind me and when I discovered that there wasn’t anyone there I collapsed on my knees and cried out to the Lord, knowing it was Him who was touching me.